-Like many members of the Spirit Voyage online community, I have participated in each of the 40 day sadhanas led by Ramdesh Kaur, and guest taught by many wonderful people (including Snatam Kaur, Mirabai Ceiba, Nirinjan Kaur, Mahan Kirn and Anne Novak).
+Like many members of the Spirit Voyage online community, I have participated in many of the 40 day sadhanas taught by many wonderful people (including Snatam Kaur, Mirabai Ceiba, Nirinjan Kaur, Mahan Kirn and Anne Novak).
 Not being a student of Kundalini yoga, I am constantly awed by the wide variety of practices available to Kundalini yogis – mantras with intense mudras, kriyas and postures that would make most people quake in fear, and long Gurmukhi recitations that on occasion leave me breathless and tongue-tied.
 And yet, each time a new 40 day sadhana is announced I sign up immediately.
 I know that each 40 day period will teach me something new about myself and my yoga practice.

 The brain is highly elastic.
 I have never been good with foreign languages.
 In middle and high school, I squeaked by with moderate grades in German class, and I somehow managed to live in Japan almost 3 years and still come out with minimal Japanese abilities.
 I have always believed that I am just not capable of speaking anything by my native English.
 But through challenges like 40 days of So Purkh and Japji, I discovered that I am in fact capable of learning large passages of Gurmukhi.
 Also, as my ears become more accustomed to hearing these words, I can recognize familiar words and passages in other shabads and banis.
 It’s a small but exciting thing for me to see my brain expanding it’s language abilities little by little.